Marvel No-Prize: Digital No-Prize

 On July 31, 2006, Marvel executive editor Tom Brevoort instituted the digital No-Prize to be awarded for "meritorious service to Marveldom".
 The first was awarded on August 12, 2006, to a group of Marvel fans who donated a large number of comics to U.S. service members stationed in Iraq.

+2023 variants

+In February 2023, Marvel released three variant covers featuring No-Prize envelopes.
+The covers were printed on Amazing Spider-Man #19, Black Panther #14, and Hulk #12.

 No-Prize book

 In late 1982 (cover dated January 1983), Marvel published a humorous one-shot comic featuring some of their most notorious goofs.
 Subtitled "Mighty Marvel's Most Massive Mistakes", the book was organized and spearheaded by Jim Owsley and had a cover which was deliberately printed upside-down.
 In the comic's story Lee, with the help of artists Bob Camp and Vince Colletta, exposes and pokes fun at typos, misspellings and other errors.